-Once an In Repayment account is created, it cannot be canceled.
-In Repayment may only be canceled when it was determined that the repayment was created in error.
+In Repayment accounts may only be canceled when it was determined that the repayment was created in error.
 Showing that a repayment requirement was posted in error may be satisfied by providing of an updated last date of attendance, grade change, proof of high school diploma, etc.